 - to facilitate the production of sophisticated, multi-element products/complex products, where managing the inventory is of key importance,

-- to create work schedules connected with ordering parts (usually those schedules are for the manager, not for a production hall).
+- to create work schedules connected with ordering parts (usually those schedules are for the manager, not for a shop floor).

 - Materials planning/products balancing.